AI Development

 Tool access Editor only Terminal, file system, browser, APIs

-• Claude Code: Anthropic's CLI agent for autonomous coding tasks
+• Claude Code: Anthropic's CLI harness for autonomous coding tasks

-• Windsurf (Codeium): AI-native IDE with autonomous agent capabilities
+• Windsurf (Codeium): AI-native IDE harness with Cascade as its agent layer

-• OpenAI Codex CLI: Terminal-based agentic coding from OpenAI
+• OpenAI Codex CLI: Terminal-based harness from OpenAI

 Typical Agentic Workflow